ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 Only one brave soul has come forth to share any *real* detail outside the ranks of a very small circle.

 https://www.arcade-projects.com/forums/index.php?thread/1159-burn-naomi-games-to-cd-r-and-play-on-gdrom-drive/&postID=13939#post13939<br>
 "Before net booting and CF boooting, there was CD-R booting.
-You need to patch the DIMM firmware to disable media-check (GD-R vs CD-R) and a few other things, <br>
-I have tried this myself and it works, somewhat.
-Unfortunately, at least my setup failed after 1 hour of game-play - probably another mediacheck somehwere that triggered a reset.<br>
+You need to patch the DIMM firmware to disable media-check (GD-R vs CD-R) and a few other things, I have tried this myself and it works, somewhat.
+Unfortunately, at least my setup failed after 1 hour of game-play - probably another mediacheck somehwere that triggered a reset.
 I'm not aware of anyone managing to patch the firmware properly to avoid the reboot after an hour+.<br>

 I have an IDA PRO file timestamped 2008-10-10, which may be it...
 In any case, I can't take much credit for the firmware as the real details came from Spain..<br>